-- A.4 Mention any family, commercial, contractual or corporate links of which the company is aware between major shareholders, other than those which are immaterial or are part of their ordinary business or trade - A.5 Mention any commercial, contractual or corporate links between major shareholders and the company and/or their group, other than those which are immaterial or are part of their ordinary business or trade: - A.6 State whether the Company has been informed of any Shareholders' Agreements affecting it pursuant to Sections 530 and 531 of the Companies Act (LSC).
+A.7 State whether the Company has been informed of any Shareholders' Agreements affecting it pursuant to Sections 530 and 531 of the Companies Act (LSC).
 If yes, describe these Shareholders' Agreements briefly as well as the shareholders related there under:

+[] [X] Yes No

-Indicate whether the company is aware of any concerted actions among its shareholders.
+ate whether the company is aware of any concerted actions among its cholders.
 If so, briefly describe them:

+[] [X] Yes No

-Mention any of the above pacts, agreements or concerted actions that have been altered or cancelled during the year:
+tion any of the above pacts, agreements or concerted actions that have been red or cancelled during the year:

-A.7 Mention any natural or legal person who controls or may control the company pursuant to Section 4 of the Securities Market Act.
-If such a person exists, identify them:
+ention any natural or legal person who controls or may control the company rsuant to Section 5 of the Securities Market Act.
+If such a person exists, identify em:

+[X] Yes No

-Name or company name Mediaset SPA
+Name or company name

-Comments
+LVIO BEF RLUSCONI

-Fininvest SPA (owned by Mr. Silvio Berlusconi) both directly and indirectly, holds 34.7% of the voting rights of Mediaset SPA (and appoints the majority of the directors), which directly owns 50.208% of the voting rights of Mediaset España.
+and ind ompany Fininvest SP (entity controlled by Mr. Silvio Berlusconi) holds, directly directly, 34.7% of the voting rights of Mediaset SPA (and designates the majority irectors), a company which in turn owns 50.208% of the voting rights of Mediaset a Comunicación, SA directly.

-A.8 Fill in the following tables regarding treasury stock of the company:
+A.9 Fill in the following tables regarding treasury stock of the company: